Guide to Work, Study, Travel and Living Abroad

 Returning from the Adventure with Memories

-So now you’re back home from your big adventure.
-The jet lag is over, the airplane head cold is abating, you have come down to earth, but without regret, I hope, and not feeling overly sad that it is all over.
-Because you can, you really can hold on to that after-glow, the dessert of your travel feast.
+So now you're back home from your big adventure.
+The jet lag is over, the airplane head cold is diminishing, you have come down to earth, but without regret, I hope, and not feeling overly sad that it is all over.
+Because you can, you can hold on to that after-glow, the dessert of your travel feast.
 How?
 Memories, of course, in one form or another.
-For me, I would be lost if I did not keep a journal of my trips.
-Glancing at a random page from a recent jaunt or a long-ago adventure can immediately evoke the sights, the sounds, the aromas, the feelings from that particular past moment.
+I would be lost if I did not journal my trips.
+Glancing at a random page from a recent tour or a long-ago adventure can immediately evoke the sights, sounds, aromas, and feelings from that particular moment.

 Even better, I take lots of pictures.
-We have heard all the disparaging jokes about family and friends’ objections to viewing your slides.
-But I share my images with wonderful people who can no longer travel, in retirement facilities or even Alzheimer’s units.
-For them it is a virtual journey; for me, it is a memory trip and almost as much fun as the real thing, no matter how long ago I went on the trip.
-I cannot tell you how many times I have enjoyed Peru, for instance, although I have only been there in the flesh but once.
+We have heard all the disparaging jokes about family and friends' objections to viewing your slides.
+But I share my images with wonderful people who can no longer travel in retirement facilities or even Alzheimer's units.
+For them, it is a virtual journey; for me, it is a memory trip and almost as much fun as the real thing, no matter how long I went on the trip.
+I cannot tell you how often I have enjoyed Peru, for instance, although I have only been there in the flesh once.

 Nilgiris Hills of South India.